Gham0n/VV-ISTIC-TP3/exercises/assertions.md

 This usage of fail helps in identifying issues that might not be caught by regular assertions but are still crucial for ensuring the correctness of the tested functionality.

-4.The assertThrows method in JUnit 5 offers several advantages over the older approach of declaring expected exceptions using annotations:
+### 4. The assertThrows method in JUnit 5 offers several advantages over the older approach of declaring expected exceptions using annotations:

 Precision and Clarity: